 1. THE RUCKUS & DISTRACTION

 A café is unlike a coworking space where everyone is there to work.
 Another breed of people that frequently visit cafés is chit-chatters who don’t even pause the talking to swallow.
-They probably won’t even notice you trying to hint your discomfort.
-And when you see a group of college kids with guitars and music instruments walk in, you definitely know it’s time to wrap up and leave.
+They probably won’t even notice you trying to hint at your discomfort.
+And when you see a group of college kids with guitars and musical instruments walk in, you definitely know it’s time to wrap up and leave.
 On your worst days, you might even encounter crying toddlers.

 2. UNNECESSARY STUFFING